 An agreement between Europay, MasterCard, and VISA to allow their cards to be used on a global payment system.

 A license to conduct business granted by the Financial Conduct Authority, which in 2013 replaced that granted by the Financial Services Authority (FSA).
-The fee-based membership license regulates the business conduct of more than a half million companies in the UK.
+The fee-based membership license regulates the business conduct of more than half-million companies in the UK.

 A person or automated system that considers unusual activity based on previous account activity, and flags or investigates accordingly, in order to minimize fraud.